 In order to fully understand aggravated assault by vehicle charges, there are a few useful definitions that change the everyday meaning of words to make them applicable to the statute.

-Active Work Zone – is defined as a portion or area of the highway where construction, utility work, or maintenance is conducted and is properly signed as a work zone.
+Is defined as a portion or area of the highway where construction, utility work, or maintenance is conducted and is properly signed as a work zone.

-Serious Bodily Injury – means any bodily injury that creates a substantial risk of death or that causes serious, permanent disfigurement or protracted loss or impairment of any bodily member or organ.
+Means any bodily injury that creates a substantial risk of death or that causes serious, permanent disfigurement or protracted loss or impairment of any bodily member or organ.

-Recklessly – for purposes of this offense, recklessness occurs when a defendant drives in a manner or engages in conduct, that violates the Motor Vehicle Code, and he or she consciously disregards a substantial and unjustifiable risk that his or her conduct will cause death, the nature and the degree of the risk being such that it is grossly unreasonable for him or her to disregard.
+For purposes of this offense, recklessness occurs when a defendant drives in a manner or engages in conduct, that violates the Motor Vehicle Code, and he or she consciously disregards a substantial and unjustifiable risk that his or her conduct will cause death, the nature and the degree of the risk being such that it is grossly unreasonable for him or her to disregard.

-Gross negligence – is defined as driving in a manner or engaging in conduct that violates the Motor Vehicle Code, even though he or she should be aware of a substantial and unjustifiable risk that his or her driving will cause death and it is grossly unreasonable for him or her to fail to recognize the risk.
+Is defined as driving in a manner or engaging in conduct that violates the Motor Vehicle Code, even though he or she should be aware of a substantial and unjustifiable risk that his or her driving will cause death and it is grossly unreasonable for him or her to fail to recognize the risk.

 PA §3732.1 – Visit the Pennsylvania General Assembly, the official website of the Pennsylvania Legislature for the full statutory language of aggravated assault by vehicle.
 Also find more information about aggravated assault by vehicle while DUI under Section § 3735.1.